JuliaAI/DataScienceTutorials.jl/src/index.md

 This website offers tutorials for [MLJ.jl](https://github.com/alan-turing-institute/MLJ.jl) and related `MLJ*` packages.
 On each tutorial page, you will find a link to download the raw script and the notebook corresponding to the page.

-Feedback and PRs are always welcome to help make these tutorials better!
+Feedback and PRs are always welcome to help make these tutorials better, from the presentation to the content.

 In order to reproduce the environment that was used to generate these tutorials, please download this \refblank{`Project.toml`}{https://raw.githubusercontent.com/alan-turing-institute/MLJTutorials/master/Project.toml} and this \refblank{`Manifest.toml`}{https://raw.githubusercontent.com/alan-turing-institute/MLJTutorials/master/Manifest.toml} in a folder and, in that folder, do